Generic name: hydrochlorothiazide and bisoprolol [ HYE-droe-klor-oh-THYE-a-zide-and-bi-SOE-proe-lol ]

 How should I take hydrochlorothiazide and bisoprolol?

-You may have very low blood pressure while taking this medicine.
 Call your doctor if you are sick with vomiting or diarrhea, or if you are sweating more than usual.
-Prolonged illness can lead to a serious electrolyte imbalance, making it dangerous for you to use hydrochlorothiazide and bisoprolol.
+You can easily become dehydrated while taking hydrochlorothiazide and bisoprolol.
+This can lead to very low blood pressure, a serious electrolyte imbalance, or kidney failure.

 Your blood pressure will need to be checked often.
 Your blood and urine may both be tested if you have been vomiting or are dehydrated.